Govindarajan-D/AzureDoc-Generator/README.md

 ## Features

 The program is work in progress and can generate HTML file at the moment.
+DOCX is in progress

 ## Usage
 You need to install DocumentFormat.OpenXML before using this program.